 What happens next?
-The customer is much more likely to buy the car from the salesman.
+The customer is now more likely to buy the car from the salesman.
 I know, that $1 Coke isn’t even close to the price of the car.
 But as humans, we feel obligated to repay someone when they have done something for us—even if it’s as small as buying us a Coke.
-A statistical note.
-We’re not saying that if someone buys you a Coke that you’ll buy a car from them.
+A statistical note: We’re not saying that if someone buys you a Coke that you’ll buy a car from them.
 What we’re saying is that over repeated trials, the act of buying someone a Coke has a statistically significant effect on the percentage of people that will buy a car.

 How can you apply this to UX?
-One common way to use reciprocation is through a content strategy where your brand provides useful information to readers.
-The mere act of curating and supplying quality information on your website and answering user questions can trigger reciprocation.
-You help readers out by providing information they need, and when the time comes for them to make a purchase, they may be more likely to go with you over a competitor.
+One common way to use reciprocation is through developing a content strategy where your brand provides useful information to readers.
+The mere act of supplying quality information on your website and answering user questions can trigger reciprocation.
+You help readers by providing information they need, and when the time comes for them to make a purchase, they may be more likely to go with you over a competitor.
 Is this a fail-safe solution to grow your sales?
 Of course not; but the user may feel an underlying pull of obligation to do business with you because you helped them.